-While compliance with PCI Data Security Standards is now in its sustainment phase, the OFA will continue to work with the other Ontario Public Service (OPS) stakeholders and the credit/debit card acquirer to ensure that the mandatory external reviews continue to report that the Province is in compliance with all applicable PCI data security standards, which are reviewed and updated periodically by the PCI Council.
+While compliance with PCI Data Security Standards is now in its sustainment phase, the OFA will continue to work with the other OPS stakeholders and the credit/debit card acquirer to ensure that the mandatory external reviews continue to ensure that the Province is in compliance with all applicable PCI data security standards, which are reviewed and updated periodically by the PCI Council.

-The OFA will continue to work with TD Merchant Services, the Province's card acquirer, to explore options for the Province to begin accepting new value-added card products and technology such as Visa/MasterCard Debit and develop a phased implementation plan to add digital wallets (e.g. ApplePay) to provincial websites.
+The OFA will continue to work with TD Merchant Services, the Province's card acquirer, to explore options for the Province to begin accepting new value-added card products and technology, e.g. tokenization, security enhancements.

+The OFA will work with ODS to evaluate and develop a phased implementation plan to add digital wallets (e.g. ApplePay) to provincial websites.

-The OFA will issue a tender for banking services for the Province, OFA and OEFC in early 2021.
+The contracts from a competitive tender, issued late 2020, for banking services for the Province, OFA and OEFC will be awarded by the OFA, in the fall of 2021.

-The OFA will build on the successful implementation of electronic payment and deposit programs over the COVID-19 pandemic to further move the OPS into a digital environment for revenues and payments, within the context of continued collaboration with industry associations and provincial and federal jurisdictions on modernization initiatives and issues unique to the public sector.
+The OFA will continue to collaborate with industry associations and provincial and federal jurisdictions on modernization initiatives and issues unique to the public sector.

-The OFA will continue to work with the Ontario Pension Board, MOF Income Security and Pension Policy Division and TBS on implementing a revised structure for the Judges' Pension Plan including appropriate asset investment structures that will provide fiscal savings.
+The OFA will continue to work with the Ontario Pension Board, MOF Income Security and Pension Policy Division and TBS on implementing and maintaining the revised structure for the Judges' Pension Plan.